Photography is not thought of as a dangerous, or contact sport. However, photography has its dangers, and I have been on the receiving end.

 My game plan was to have a sheet of glass on some low stands, lit from underneath.
 I cut out the circle to match the vodka bottle, and another for the shot glass with the ice cubes in it.
 With the light from below, the vodka bottle would really stand out, as would the glass with ice cubes.

-Having experienced ‘melt down’ with real ice cubes on another shoot, I prepared myself this time with some acrylic ‘ice’ cubes.
+Having experienced ‘melt down’ with ice cubes on another shoot, I prepared myself this time with some acrylic ‘ice’ cubes.
 Now nothing could go wrong.

-The items were put in place on the grey seamless on top of the glass sheet.
+Now the items were put in place on the grey seamless on top of the glass sheet.
 The other end of the roll of seamless was hung on the wall on hooks already placed there.

 Finally we were ready to pull the first Polaroid and as I said, “Go!” there was a huge bang and the montage on the glass of vodka and ice all toppled into the middle of the set, bringing the grey seamless with it, pulling the roll off the hooks on the wall.